paola-perezrivera/SemProjectCS480/README.txt

 Clicking the connect button after filling these fields takes the user to the main page.

-2. The user is shows the Start Screen.
+2. The user is shown the Start Screen.
 The user must hit the start button in order to populate the combo bozes and enable to other buttons

-3. The user can chose different attributes to search for.
+3. The user can choose different attributes to search for.
 The user can only select one from each field.
-If the user wants to remove a selection, scrolling all the way done will give the null value ( i.e. Office or Race).
+If the user wants to remove a selection, scrolling all the way down will give the null value ( i.e. Office or Race).
 Press Search in order to bring up the Full name of the people who fit the criteria.

 4. On the bottom right, there are three buttons - Party, Gender, and Race.
 Clicking these will show different PieCharts that give a visual representation of the people in the database.